 - They demand higher costs.
 There is a need to transform alternating current into the direct current that requires the integration of the transformer.
 The overall result is the weight and complexity followed by increased cost.

 - There are chances of an arc bow as a result, most welders prefer AC welding.

 - It shows fewer issues than AC welding, yet needs higher operational skills.

 Most of the Stick welding needs a DC welder.

 - Vertical and overhead welding demands a DC welder.

 - You can use it for stainless steel TIG welding

 - You can also cut the metal into thin sheets using this welder.

 AC Welding Machine

 In the alternating or AC current, the direction of electron flow keeps on switching between positive and negative poles.
-The AC welding is preferred by most users as it is handy than the DC type.
-Keep in mind, this welding is limited to 110 volts electrical outlets.
+The AC welding is preferred by most users as it is handier than the DC type.
+Keep in mind, that this welding is limited to 110 volts of electrical outlets.